mrange/PushStream6/BLOG.md

 It doesn't necessarily mean that your code would benefit of a rewrite to an imperative style over using `Seq`.
 If the lambda functions are expensive or the pipeline processing is a small part of your application using `Seq` is fine.

-`Array` allocates significant amount of memory that has to be GC:ed.
+`Array` allocates a significant amount of memory that has to be GC:ed.

-We see that `PushStream` does better thanks to PushStreams having less overhead but what's real interesting is `FasterPushStream` where `InlineIfLambda` is properly applied thanks to operator `|>>`.
+We see that `PushStream` does pretty good but what's real interesting is `FasterPushStream` where `InlineIfLambda` is properly applied thanks to operator `|>>`.

 The performance of the `FasterPushStream` is comparable to the `Baseline` and it also don't allocate any memory.